Restraining Orders & Protection Order Defense

 For a powerful defense against a civil protection order or restraining order violation charge in Colorado, contact Kevin Cahill.
 Pulling from his years of experience in these types of cases, Mr. Cahill may be able to demonstrate a lack of grounds for a protection order or prevent your temporary restraining order from becoming permanent.
 And if you were charged with a violation of a protection order, Mr. Cahill can defend you in court.

 Ready to start defending your freedom and rights?
-Contact our Denver criminal defense attorney today for a free initial consultation where you can discuss how to fight against wrongful use of Colorado civil protection laws.
+Contact our Denver restraining order defense attorney today for a free initial consultation where you can discuss how to fight against wrongful use of Colorado civil protection laws.

 Simply fill out our online form or call us at (720) 548-2990.